Estimote/iOS-Fleet-Management-SDK/README.md

 **Utility** was created to support apps that manage Estimote Beacons and Nearables.
 It provides beacon connectivity and configuration methods, so you can easily change settings like Proximity UUID, Major, Minor, Power Modes and much more.
 It also allows you to easily perform Over The Air firmware update.
 It works mainly with Core Bluetooth framework.
 Main classes you are going to use are:

 * **ESTUtilityManager** - Allows to discover devices using Core Bluetooth.
 Discovered device identifier can then be used to connect and configure the device.
 * **ESTBeaconConnection** - Manages connection and configuration of a particular device.
-Allows to both read and write all the settings.
-* **ESTBeaconFirmwareUpdate** - Needed to perform Over The Air firmware update of an Estimote Beacon.
+Allows to both read and write all the settings.Allows to perform Over The Air firmware update of an Estimote Beacon.

 Another valuable component is the **Bulk Updater** mechanism, which lets you update settings of multiple devices in batches.
 It's compatible with **Remote Management** feature based on Estimote Cloud, so you can define a set of new settings both locally or remotely.
 After new settings are defined and synced with Estimote Cloud, the updates will be performed using all iOS running devices that are connected to the particular Estimote Account.